telekons/42nd-at-threadmill/README.md

 metadata.
 The metadata for a dead entry remains in the metadata table, as we need to be able to find the right key entry to reuse quickly.

+We have a somewhat improved load factor, but it is not as extreme as Kulukundis's demonstration.
+Kulukundis could approach a load factor of 87.5%, but we find that 50% is the best tradeoff between space and throughput with our table.
+However, we still have improved over Click's table -- Click doubles the table size with 25% live keys, and quadruples with 50% live, in order to "avoid endless reprobing".
+Faster probing lets us get away with just doubling at 50%.

 ## Previous work

 This concurrent hash table is based off the